aedessler/DOE_report_section_6_3/README_6.3.3.md

 - Creates combined visualization matching DOE Figure 6.3.3
 - Provides detailed statistics about temperature records

-#### `create_gridded_ushcn.py`
-**Purpose**: Replace gridded temperature data with nearest USHCN station data.

-**What it does**:
-- Loads preprocessed gridded TMAX and TMIN data from Berkeley Earth
-- Loads USHCN station temperature dataset
-- Filters USHCN stations to only include those with data extending to 2024 or later
-- For each grid point, finds the nearest USHCN station
-- Replaces grid point time series with data from the nearest USHCN station
-- Outputs new datasets with USHCN station data mapped to the original grid

-#### `analyze_station_coverage.py`
-**Purpose**: Analyze and visualize the coverage of temperature stations.

-**What it does**:
-- Processes station data to assess coverage over time
-- Creates visualizations of station density and distribution
-- Outputs analysis in `station_coverage_analysis.png`

 ### Input Data

 Required data files in parent directories: